Office: Fine Arts - 228

 Acting and Directing

 MFA, 2012, University of Pittsburgh

-Elizabeth's research interests include the embodied art of acting and somatic approaches to actor training, devising original theatre with a focus on collaborative ensemble works, the Meisner technique, pedagogy and cross-disciplinary exchange.
-She has taught at The Stella Adler Studio of Acting, The Atlantic School, The Ted Bardy Studio and AMDA in NYC.
+Elizabeth's creative research includes the embodied art of acting - somatic approaches to actor training, devising and performance, physical theatre, movement, creating and directing original theatre with an emphasis on collaborative ensemble works and adaptations, the Meisner technique, on-camera acting, theatre pedagogy, and cross-disciplinary exchange.
+She teaches devising in the Physical Theatre Intensive at The Stella Adler Studio of Acting (NYC), and has taught physical acting and movement for actors at The Atlantic School, The Ted Bardy Studio and AMDA in NYC.

 Elizabeth received her BA in Dance from SUNY Brockport and her MFA in Theatre Arts - Performance Pedagogy from the University of Pittsburgh.
-She has trained professionally with Tina Landau, Anne Bogart and the SITI Co., Moises Kaufman and Leigh Fondakowski and The Tectonic Theater Project, Stephen Wangh, Tim Phillips, Fay Simpson, Joan Evans and William Esper.
-She is a member of SAG-AFTRA, AEA, and AGVA
+She has trained professionally with Tina Landau, Anne Bogart and the SITI Co., Moisés Kaufman and Leigh Fondakowski and The Tectonic Theater Project, Stephen Wangh, Tim Phillips, Fay Simpson, Joan Evans, William Esper, Erika Berland and Wendell Beavers.